realworldocaml/book/en/sexprs.md

   } with sexp;;
 ```

-One could imagine making some of these paramters optional; in particular, by
+One could imagine making some of these parameters optional; in particular, by
 default, we might want the web server to bind to port 80, and to listen as
 localhost.
 The sexp-syntax allows this as follows.